The best places to save your money: Money market accounts, savings accounts and CDs

 A savings account is the most basic type of bank account designed for storing your savings.

-When you open a savings account, you’ll deposit some money into the account.
+When you open a savings account, you’ll be required to deposit some money into the account.
 You can add money and withdraw money as you need to, but you won’t get a checkbook to access the money.
 Instead, you’ll have to rely on online transfers or make withdrawals in-person at your bank.
 Some banks will let you make ATM withdrawals if you have a debit card linked to a checking account.

 In exchange for letting the bank hold your money, the bank will pay interest on the balance of your savings account.
 Each statement, the bank will make an interest payment into your savings account, helping your balance grow.